Reitmania/reitmania.github.io/_pages/about.md

 I'm currently involved in the following courses:
 1. Project Seminar Virtual Reality (geo data modeling in UE4)

-From summer semester 2020 I will supervise the practical part of the courses:
+From summer semester 2020 I will supervise the follwing courses:
-1. Computer Graphics I
+1. Computer Graphics I (practical part)
+2. Working Group Game Development at TU Freiberg

 In the past I was involved in the following courses:
 1. Traffic Flow Science (guest lecture, machine learning in traffic sciences): Summer Term 2019